10 Snakes Which Are Pure Rainforest Spawn

 Once upon a time, Bothrocophias myersi shared a common ancestor with the Crotalus clan of rattlesnakes, but their paths wildly diverged.
 The rattlesnakes headed for the dusty arid badlands of Mexico, turning pale and rattling their tail menacingly at any large animal that strayed past.
 The toad-headed pitviper entered the rainforests, and sank ever deeper into a quagmire of swamps, poisonous frogs, dangling vines, and swirling clouds of mist.

-Bothrocophias myersi lives in such inhospitable rainforests that it was only discovered in 2001.
 The first study on its venom came in 2020, and found that it had weaker haemorrhagic and coagulant abilities than nearby Bothrops lanceheads.
 However, it was especially skillful at causing muscle tissue damage (myotoxicity), as evidenced by a rise in bloodstream creatine kinase.
-Two antivenoms were tested, and the Costa Rican was significantly weaker than the Colombian vial.
+Two antivenoms were tested, and the Costa Rican vial was significantly weaker than the Colombian.

 8 Northern woodland racer